Skip to content

 To associate vectors with a namespace, you can optionally provide a namespace: string value when performing an insert or upsert operation.
 When querying, you can pass the namespace to search within as an optional parameter to your query.

-When a namespace is provided, only vectors within that namespace are used for the search.
-Namespace filtering is applied before vector search, not after.
+When a namespace is specified in a query operation, only vectors within that namespace are used for the search.
+Namespace filtering is applied before vector search, increasing the precision of the matched results.

 To insert vectors with a namespace: